PiRogueToolSuite/colander-data-converter/docs/load_export_data.rst

 Exporting to JSON file
 ``````````````````````
-To export a Threatr feed to a JSON file, use :py:meth:`~pydantic.BaseModel.main.model_dump` to convert the feed to
+To export a Threatr feed to a JSON file, use :py:meth:`~pydantic.BaseModel.main.model_dump_json` to convert the feed to
 a Python :py:class:`dict` and save it into the destination file in JSON format:

 .. code-block:: python